NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

-where $\mathbf{E} \in \mathbb{R}^{d^{\prime} \times d_m}$ and $\mathbf{Z}^{(0)} \in \mathbb{R}^{(K+1) \times d_m}$.
+where $\mathbf{E} \in \mathbb{R}^{d^{\prime} \times d_m}$ and $\mathbf{Z}^{(0)}_{v} \in \mathbb{R}^{(K+1) \times d_m}$.

 Then, we feed the projected sequence into the Transformer encoder.
-The building blocks of the Transformer is described in Section \ref{trans-att}, \ie, multi-head self-attention (MSA) and position-wise feed-forward network (FFN).
+The building blocks of the Transformer contain multi-head self-attention (MSA) and position-wise feed-forward network (FFN).
 We follow the implementation of the vanilla Transformer encoder described in \citep{Transformer}, while LayerNorm (LN) is applied before each block~\citep{prenorm}.
-And the FFN consists of two layers with a GELU non-linearity.
+And the FFN consists of two linear layers with a GELU non-linearity:

 where $\ell=1, \ldots, L$ implies the $\ell$-th layer of the Transformer.